HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 P.S.
 This area is probably one of the most romantic areas in Dubai, so lovebirds will enjoy a nice evening stroll and dinner here.

 Wild Wadi is also located in Jumeirah, right next to Burj al-Arab.
-It is one of the two main water parks – perfect for kids and adults alike.
+It is one of the two main water parks in the city – perfect for kids and adults alike.

 Click hereto find out more about the best places to stay in Jumeirah.

-Another place to visit in Dubai is City Walk.
+Another place to visit is City Walk.
 During the day it is a bit sleepy but it is a fun and popular place to see “after dark.”
-It is the perfect place to visit for shopping fans or families as it offers many activities (free and paid) for children.
+It is the perfect place for shopping fans or families as it offers many activities (free and paid) for children.

 You will also find some street art and have interesting views of Burj Khalifa.
 However, my tip is to come in the evening as it gets prettier when everything is illuminated.